 A beautiful and modern hotel located right near the beach.
 The rooms here start at $25.00 per night for utter luxury.BOOK NOW

 Things To Do In Nha Trang

 There is an assortment of things you can do in Nha Trang to keep you entertained.
 As long as you love to have a bit of fun in the sun you will be in paradise.
 Though I wouldn’t recommend visiting during the wet season as a lot of the things to do are water-themed.

 Enjoy the beach: One of the best things to do in Nha Trang is simply just relaxing at the beach.
 I recommend making a full day out of it and hiring yourself a couple of beach chairs.
 There are also a couple of bars set up as well so you can enjoy a cheeky cocktail while working on your tan.

-Vinepearl: This complex includes 5-star resort, world-class amusement park, shopping street, food courts, luxury restaurants located on Hon Tre island of Nha Trang Bay.
+Vinepearl: This complex includes a 5-star resort, a world-class amusement park, a shopping street, food courts, and luxury restaurants located on Hon Tre island of Nha Trang Bay.
 Vinpearl Land Nha Trang welcomes around 12,000 visitors per day and you can even take a cable car across the bay to get there.

 Snorkeling tour: Lucky for ocean lovers like me, Nha Trang has over 12,00 hectares of an official marine reserve.
 This coral-filled area is known as Hon Mun Marine Protected Area and is where you will visit if you are going snorkeling in Nha Trang.